wubocong/react-upload-file/readme.md

 ## Maybe the Best File Upload Component for React

-Migrate to v2 with great stability & clear docs now! v1 has many bugs and is deprecated.
+Ready for production usage!
+Migrate to v2 now since v1 has many bugs and is deprecated.
 ## Index ##

 ### Catalog ###